-4.15 Eligibility of horse and/or rider to show in classes they have qualified for at the World Championship Show will not be affected by classes they show in between the end of the qualifying year and the completion of the World Show.
-Money won at the NRCHA World Show counts towards National Standings, however it will count towards horse and riders eligibilities for/in the year that the show took place.
+4.17 Eligibility of horse and/or rider to show in classes they have qualified for at the World Championship Show will not be affected by classes they show in between the end of the qualifying year and the completion of the World Show.
+(Example: If the rider was still eligible for limited classes at the end of the show year, they can cross the \$750 threshold after November 15 and still compete at the World Show).
+Money won at the NRCHA World Show counts towards National Standings, however it will count towards horse and rider eligibilities for/in the year that the show took place.
 (Example: Money won at the World Show held in Jan-Feb 2010 counts toward 2009 National Standings.
-However it counts as money earned in 2010 when calculating 2011 eligibility).
+However, it counts as money earned in 2010 when calculating 2011 eligibility).

-4.16 Champions of each region will be Regional Champions.
+4.18 Champions of each region will be Regional Champions.
 (Example: 2009 NRCHA Northeast Region Open Bridle Champion)